 15) I’m a huge history nerd

 Nothing excites me more than a medieval castle and a good amphitheatre.
 I’m really into the history of the English monarchy (especially the Tudors) and I rarely read fiction.
-Instead I can usually be found reading books on The Reformation, Pompeii or forensic archaeology before I go to sleep.
+Instead, I can usually be found reading books on The Romans, Pompeii, or forensic archaeology before I go to sleep.

 16) I’m mental about films